40843245/Python_Tutorial/Basics/Closure/introduction.md

     a closure (also lexical closure or function closure) is a technique for implementing lexically scoped name binding in a language with first-class functions.

+For most people, you will NOT understand the meaning of these terms.
+Let's give explanations of these terms.

+### What is binding?
+Roughly said, binding determines the value of variable when lookup (i.e.access).
+Such as when assignment

+    x = 3

+and simple lookup value

+    print(x)

+### What is lexically binding?

+### What is variable lookup table?
+Variable lookup table is a table that stores the pair of variable and its value.
 ## Ref

 https://dboyliao.medium.com/%E8%81%8A%E8%81%8A-python-closure-ebd63ff0146f